zicher3d-org/domemaster-stereo-shader/README.md

 *The Domemaster3D shaders are distributed under the GPL v3 license.*

-## Domemaster3D GUI Installers ##
+## Download the Domemaster3D GUI/Manual Installers ##

 **Domemaster3D for Max/Maya**
-The GitHub releases tab has the latest graphical installers for the Domemaster3D for Max/Maya releases:
+The GitHub releases tab has the downloads for the latest graphical installers for the Domemaster3D for Max/Maya releases, along with a zipped manual install version:
 [https://github.com/zicher3d-org/domemaster-stereo-shader/releases](https://github.com/zicher3d-org/domemaster-stereo-shader/releases)

 **Domemaster3D for Softimage**